bangalorejug/javafest/content/start-up.md

 By attending #javafest, your startup will gain access to exclusive benefits that can accelerate your growth and success.
 Here's what you can expect:

-1. Exclusive Access to Jobseekers: Connect with talented professionals who are passionate about the technologies your startup works on.
+1. **Exclusive Access to Jobseekers:** Connect with talented professionals who are passionate about the technologies your startup works on.
 Access to Job seekers from [Re-Sessions Initiative](/re-session/) and registrations.
-2. Exclusive Access to Speakers and Architects: Based on the technologies your startup works on, #javafest provides you with the opportunity to engage with [industry-leading speakers and architects](/speakers/).
+2. **Exclusive Access to Speakers and Architects:** Based on the technologies your startup works on, #javafest provides you with the opportunity to engage with [industry-leading speakers and architects](/speakers/).
 Learn from their expertise, gather insights, and gain inspiration to drive your business forward.
+3. **Access to Startup Programs and Offers:** As part of #javafest, we will provide you with information about startup-specific initiatives from the government as well as startup programs and offers from technology companies.
+Stay updated on opportunities tailored to the needs of startups like yours.

 #### Criteria to Attend #javafest